cs4241-19a/fp/README.md

 - Static Web page content and design.
 You should have a project that is accessible, easily navigable, and features significant content.
 - Dynamic behavior implemented with JavaScript.
-- Server-side programming.
+- Server-side programming *using Node.js*.
 Typically this will take the form of some sort of persistent data, authentication, and possibly server-side computation.

 Additionally, you should incorporate features that you independently research, design, and implement for your project.